 What should a ward round achieve?

-The ideal medical ward round can be described as a time when the patient can discuss their symptoms, problems, concerns and aspirations in front of an engaged multi-disciplinary team of carers.
-This team considers the patient’s history and in conjunction with the physical examination and the results of investigations conducted so far, presents a diagnosis or differential diagnosis and agrees the management plan, treatment options and discharge plan with the patient.
-The team can also review the patient’s medications and assess how the patient will cope physically and emotionally with the diagnosis and any change of circumstance ensuring that upon discharge they will go to an environment appropriate to their needs.

-Essentially it is an opportunity to take a step back, review the patient’s current situation and make a plan for the future9.
-Achieving all of the above seems ambitious but should nevertheless remain the goal.
-There may be other kinds of ward rounds with more specific goals, for example those dealing with specific symptoms such as pain and incontinence or needs such as sleep10.
+As described above the ideal ward round provides an opportunity to take a step back, review the patient’s current situation and make a plan for the future9.
+Achieving all of the above seems ambitious but should nevertheless remain the goal Checklists seem to increase the likelihood that these goals will be achieved10.
+There may be other kinds of ward rounds with more specific goals, for example those dealing with specific symptoms such as pain and incontinence or needs such as sleep11.

-Although ward rounds can still be daunting for patients, a suggestion that ward rounds may increase inpatient mortality because of the anxiety they generate 11 reflects, one hopes an older, more paternalistic period.
+Although ward rounds can still be daunting for patients, a suggestion from the 1950s that ward rounds may increase inpatient mortality because of the anxiety they generate 12 reflects, one hopes an older, more paternalistic period.

 Who should be on the ward round?

-From a patient perspective the round should contain the professionals that will help them make decisions about their care and then carry out the plans.
-This needs to be balanced against overcrowding.
-Again there is a paucity of evidence suggesting optimum ward round number from patient and professional perspective.
+From a patient perspective the round should contain the professionals that will help them make decisions about their care and ensure that they are implemented.There is unanimity of opinion that a nurse should be on the round,12,13. delivering this in practice seems hard.
+This may be due to the nurses having other duties, drug rounds coinciding with ward rounds, disempowerment or other reasons14,.
+One small study where family members were allowed on the round showed that the main positive outcome was increased nurse participation.15

+Studies over the last fifty years have shown the benefits of pharmacists attending rounds, with more rational and cost effective prescribing as a result16.
+Despite this their presence remains a rarity, given the false economy of not employing enough of them.
+There are benefits from having other professionals including therapists, dieticians, social workers, ethicists 17. and psychologists.
+When finding the right balance, it is important to remember that an over populated round can become intimidating for the patient.

 Paediatric ward rounds inevitably include the patient’s family.
-In other specialties relatives are often seen as an inconvenience by staff – with visitors barred during ward round time.
+In other specialties visitors are usually excluded during ward round time.
 It would seem sensible to allow patients to have relatives present as they would be during an out-patient appointment but little evidence exists of this happening in practice.

-There is unanimity of opinion that a nurse should be on the round,12,13. delivering this in practice seems hard.
-This may be due to the nurses having other duties, drug rounds coinciding with ward rounds, disempowerment or other reasons,,14,15 16.
-One small study where family members were allowed on the round showed that the main positive outcome was increased nurse participation.17

-Studies over the last fifty years have shown the benefits of pharmacists attending rounds, with more rational and cost effective prescribing as a result18,19,20,21..
-Despite this their presence remains a rarity, given the false economy of not employing enough of them.
-There are benefits from having other professionals including physiotherapists, dieticians, ethicists 22,23. and psychologists.
 A ward round with multi disciplinary participants should not be seen merely as a bigger audience for a prima donna performer.
 It can be challenging keeping all parties interested and focussed, balancing giving everyone a voice with the pressure to make and implement decisions.
 Having some clear ground rules can help with this.

-When finding the right balance, it is important to remember that an over populated round can become intimidating for the patient and given that the expectation is that patients are introduced to all members of the team, one can imagine a comedy situation where the entire ward round consists of multiple introductions leaving no time for any clinical thought.
+A cutting, yet undoubtedly true observation is that the Multidisciplinary Team is often a misnomer, there is a subtle yet significant difference between working as a group and a team.
+We like to call ourselves the latter whilst more commonly acting like the former18.
+Genuine team working requires deliberate effort, specific training and regular appraisal.

 Who should lead the ward round?